TSKS15 Detection and Estimation of Signals

 - Applications: amplitude, frequency, phase, time-delay and angle estimation.

 The course consists of a lecture series and two computer projects:

-- Radar range estimation.
-The purpose of this project is to implement a maximum-likelihood time-of-arrival estimator, perform Monte-Carlo simulation of its performance, and compare with theoretical bounds.
+- Time-of-arrival (range) estimation.
+The purpose of this project is to implement a maximum-likelihood time-of-arrival (range) estimation algorithm, perform Monte-Carlo simulation of its performance, and compare with theoretical bounds.